 Ability to take responsibility for their own professional development

-Understanding of the demands of this school based route into teaching
+Understanding of the demands of this school-based route into teaching

-Recent experience working with primary or secondary-age children (relevant to the phase of your application)
+A commitment to training on a school-based route, which involves working with primary or secondary-age children (relevant to the phase of your application)

 We are committed to providing opportunities on a fair basis to every applicant who meets our selection criteria.